Table of Contents

-Mass can be determined by measuring with a scale.
+Mass can be determined by measuring a body with a scale.
 In some cases, the mass can be calculated with the momentum conservation principle.
 However, there are numerous ways to calculate the mass that vary from case to case.

 m ⇒ mass [kg]

 The particle count (or, number of particles) corresponds to the absolute sum of particles within a system.
 It is directly proportional to the amount of substance.
 In macroscopically small systems, in which the particle count can no longer be correctly determined, one refers to Avogadro’s constant, with which the amount of substance can be calculated:

 n ⇒ amount of substance [mole]

 The amount of substance provides indirect information on the particle count of a system.
 It is stated in the unit ‘mole.’
 The molar mass is required to establish the masses of a substance needed for an experiment.
 Information on the mass of an atom involved in a reaction can be found in the periodic table of the elements.

 The amounts required during a reaction can be calculated with the following formula: